nodepa/seedlingo/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## What is Seedling
+## What is Seedlingo

-Seedlingo is a digital language learning tool targeting adults.
+Seedlingo is a digital language learning tool targeting adults learning to read their native language.

 A teacher or content developer can prepare tailored units of exercises